-In this article, we’ll show you how to set up Google Tag Manager for WordPress.
+In this article, we’ll show you step-by-step how to set up Google Tag Manager for WordPress.
 Before we dive into the tutorial, there are a few things you should know about GTM…

 Why do we say that?